-Corporations Frequently Asked Questions - Certificate of Conversion
+Corporations Frequently Asked Questions - Articles of Conversion

 I am converting a Wisconsin LLC to a Wisconsin corporation.
-How may I coordinate the filing of the Certificate of Conversion with the filing of the new articles of incorporation?
+How may I coordinate the filing of the Articles of Conversion with the filing of the new articles of incorporation?

 Can I convert my Illinois corporation to a Wisconsin limited liability company?